Natural Sleep Remedies: Lifestyle Changes continued...

 - To filter unwanted sounds, use a white noise machine.
 Your brain still hears things when you sleep.

 Natural sleep remedies can do wonders for the occasional bout of poor sleep.
-However, they shouldn’t be used for chronic sleep problems, Harris says.
-If you have insomnia that lasts for a few weeks or more, be sure to consult your doctor.
+They shouldn’t be used for chronic sleep problems, though, Harris says.
+If you have insomnia that lasts for a few weeks or more, talk to your doctor.